NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/selecting_serial_port.md

 # Selecting a serial port

 The number of serial ports available in Serial Terminal depends on the selected device and the onboard application firmware.

-When you [select a device](connecting.md), the application automatically connects to the serial port with the lowest virtual serial port index.
+You can see the available serial ports when you [connect to the device](connecting.md).

 ## Identifying serial ports